NivedKris/AI-DS-assignment/README.md

 - Mask:
     - You can click on the object you want to mask(in this example it is the girl)
+    - Click multiple times on different areas to make sure that the target object is fully masked.
     - ![image](https://github.com/NivedKris/AI-DS-assignment/assets/100478612/b229b894-3307-4d88-ab00-f4e3d95e13a5)
     - As you can see the object is masked